diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 # Adaptation
-Thus the example code is running now on Cloudera Quickstart VM.
+Thus the example code is running now in Cloudera Quickstart VM.
 Try get it running with your own hadoop cluster now.

 Simply install Schedoscope on your own machine (see [[Installation|Open Street Map Tutorial##Installation]] step 3 and 4).
 Then change the [[configuration settings|Configuring Schedoscope]] in `schedoscope-tutorial/src/main/resources/schedoscope.conf` as follows: